Jackthebighead/nlp-uplearning/README.md

 ### Introduction
 This repository contains:
 - learning notes:
+  - course notes (combined with paper notes)
-  - course notes and material notes
+  - material (that i read) notes
 - codes on assignments and experiments.
 - papers read during this course
 - PyTorch codes